Landscape, Hope Downs, Pilbara Operations

 Our position

 As one of the largest employers of Indigenous Australians and a company that operates on the lands of Indigenous peoples, we have long supported constitutional recognition for Indigenous Australians.
-We backed the ‘Recognise’ campaign in 2015, through to the Uluru Statement from the Heart, to where we stand today, supporting the referendum for an Aboriginal and Torres Strait Islander Voice.
+We backed the ‘Recognise’ campaign in 2015, through to the Uluru Statement from the Heart.

 - Kellie Parker, Chief Executive, Australia